 You can put another check in the yes column if you don’t plan on staying in your home for a long time.
 Refinancing to switch from a fixed rate to an adjustable rate note would be wise for consumers who only plan to own their home for only a few years.
 An ARM will fluctuate with the rise and fall of the interest rates.
 You can take advantage of the low interest rates without having to refinance over and over again.

-And if you’re in doubt, it’s smart to follow the golden rule.
-According to Ben Edwards at Money Smart Life, if interest rates are 2% lower than your current rate, you should consider a refinance.
-That is a good rule of thumb to go by and can be a very easy determining factor in whether you should refinance again.
+And if you’re in doubt, it’s smart to follow the golden rule: According to Ben Edwards at Money Smart Life, if interest rates are 2% lower than your current rate, you should consider a refinance.

-Each situation will be different and there are pros and cons to both sides of the argument.
+Each situation will be different, and there are pros and cons to both sides of the argument.
 We’ve presented the facts to help you make the decision.
 Most importantly, be sure to make the decision that is right for you.
-It’s hard not to get wrapped up in what your brother, neighbor, or boss is saying.
-Do you own research and use the tools we’ve provided to help make the decision.
+It’s hard not to get wrapped up in what your brother, neighbor, or boss says.
+Please do your own research and use the tools we’ve provided to help make the decision.

-Also, be sure and not make the mortgage refinancing mistakes previously discussed.
+Also, be sure and not to make the mortgage refinancing mistakes previously discussed.
 Many people do not refinance because they can’t see the benefits right away.
-Typically, with a refinance, the savings happen over time and you have to be patient to reap the benefits.
+Typically, with a refinance, the savings happen over time, and you have to be patient to reap the benefits.

 If you have any questions about the process and how it works, we are here to help.
-The great part about Reali Loans is we offer hassle-free, stress-free options for a refinance and are here to help.
-If you decide to partner with Reali Loans you can guarantee a quick close time and no hidden fees.
 We provide a unique refinancing option with no application fee, no origination fee, and no underwriting fees.
 The entire process can be completed online with no paperwork.
 Interested?
 Connect with us and get your free quote today!